max-talanov/1/affective_computing_course/thinking.md

 **Changing the subject**.
 Whatever you are working on now, if you get discouraged enough, you can always abandon it and simply switch to a different task.

+**Contradiction**.
+Try to prove that your problem cannot be solved, and then look for a flaw in that argument.

+**Simulation**.
+One can avoid taking physical risks if one can predict “what would happen if” by imagining possible actions inside the mental models that one has built.

 ### Reflective Ways to Think

 **Wishful thinking**.
 Imagine having unlimited time and all the resources that you might want.
 If you still can’t envision solving the problem, then you should reformulate it.